Last updated: 2024

 A well-maintained humidor retains enough moisture and the right temperature to ensure your stogies never dry out or get eaten by tobacco beetles.
 However, it’s vital that you get the right kind of humidor for your collection.

-Some stubborn cigar lovers might tell you to never mix your stogies inside a humidor because it will ruin the flavor.
+Some stubborn cigar afficionados might tell you to never mix your stogies inside a humidor because it will ruin the flavor.
 However, that’s not necessarily true.

 In short, it’s fine to mix your cigars in your humidor.
 This is especially true if you’re using a travel humidor and won’t be storing them for long.